-An Intellectual Development Disorder (IDD) is characterised by significant limitations in both intellectual functioning and adaptive behaviour.
+An Intellectual Disability (ID) is characterised by significant limitations in both intellectual functioning and adaptive behaviour.
 Intellectual functioning refers to general mental abilities as measured using an IQ assessment, with an IQ score less than 70 indicating a limitation in intellectual functioning.

 These impairments in general mental abilities impact adaptive behaviour across three domains: